Campus Carry: UT System and UT Health San Antonio Working Groups

 To assist in the implementation process, a working group was formed that consisted of at least one representative from each UT institution and representatives of UT System administration.
 The charge to the UT System Working Group was to discuss the law and its interpretation, share information and perspectives, and to develop recommendations for facilities common to many campuses.
 The guiding principles used by the UT System Working Group were:

 - Strive for a campus environment in which students, staff, and faculty can focus on their studies, research, and work with minimal distraction.

-The Health Science Center at San Antonio also established a campus working group, based on consultation and nominations from shared governance groups such as the Faculty Senate, Staff Advisory Council, and Student Government Association, as well as volunteers from the HSC community.
-Thirty-one persons participated in the Health Science Center Working Group discussions.
-Seven meetings were held between September and November, with participation available in person, telephonically, and via videoconferencing.
+UT Health San Antonio also established a campus working group, based on consultation and nominations from shared governance groups such as the Faculty Senate, Staff Advisory Council, and Student Government Association, as well as volunteers from the HSC community.
+Thirty-one persons participated in the UT Health San Antonio Working Group discussions.
+Seven meetings were held between September and November, with participation available in person, telephonically, and via video conferencing.